RefactoringGuru/refactoring-examples/interactive/csharp/introduce-foreign-method.md

 Print:
 ```

-  //TODO: Foreign method.
-Should be on DateTime.
+  // TODO: Foreign method.
+Should be in the DateTime class.
 ```

 Go to after "Account"